Fourth Edition, Spring 2013 • Made possible by the generosity of Ann Oberkirch, MD • Map is an artistic rendering by Billy Steers.

 Access: Off Lower River Road.
 Park at gate and walk in 50 yards along road bed.
 Turn left at large boulder with blue arrow.

-Trails: 1-mile loop, moderate, with steep climbs and narrow paths, some along river’s edge.
+Trail: 1-mile loop, moderate with steep climbs and narrow paths, some along river’s edge.
 Loop crosses Sherman Park field and continues up hillside.

 Features: Meadow, sweeping bend of the Shepaug River.

 20. River Road Preserve, Erbacher Preserve & Golden Harvest Preserve · 453 acres Download Map

 Access: All three preserves are accessed through the River Road Preserve off River Road or from the Botsford Hill Road parking lot at Orzech Family Preserve.

 Trails: The River Road trail is a 1.5 mile loop of moderate difficulty with some steep climbs and access to the Shepaug River.